Content

 Once a referral is made, Kinark will conduct a suitability assessment to ensure the eligibility criteria for participation are met.
 We strive to complete this assessment within two to three weeks, after receiving all referral documentation.

-Eligible youth will then require participation in ISSP, identified as a condition of his/her probation order.
+Eligible youth will then require ISSP to be identified as a probation condition in order to participate in the program.

 Phone: 905-713-0700